selwynpolit/demo2/book/governance.md

 we explicitly enshrine the separation of religious institutions from government as one of Democracy 2.0’s core principles.
 This not only protects individual freedoms but also ensures that government decisions remain based on human rights, scientific evidence, and shared community values rather than on any specific religious doctrine.

-- **Explicit Secular Clause:**
+- **Explicit Secularism:**
-  Include a clause in the reimagined Constitution stating that government, laws, and civil institutions operate on secular principles.
-This clause would ensure that no religious doctrine is given preferential treatment or used as a basis for lawmaking, while still protecting the right of individuals to practice their faith privately.
+  Government, laws, and civil institutions operate on secular principles.
+No religious doctrine is given preferential treatment or used as a basis for lawmaking, while still protecting the right of individuals to practice their faith privately.

 - **Equality of Belief:**
   Guarantee that all citizens, regardless of religious affiliation (or lack thereof), are treated equally.
 This prevents the political system from endorsing one religion over another or influencing policy to favor any particular set of beliefs.